-The 26 state grantees selected by CMS to participate in the Adult Medicaid Quality Grant Program collected and reported the Adult Core Set Measures and implemented two quality improvement projects (QIPs).
+The 26 state grantees selected by the Centers for Medicare & Medicaid Services (CMS) to participate in the Adult Medicaid Quality Grant Program collected and reported the Adult Core Set Measures and implemented two quality improvement projects (QIPs).
 The initial performance period for the grant was December 21, 2012 through December 20, 2014.
 Twenty-four states continued their work in 2015 through no-cost extensions of the grant period.

 The Spotlight Activities by State section below, highlights quality improvement projects, partnerships, data analytics, staff capacity and infrastructure development, and promising practices supported by the grant in each state.
 Also available are summaries of the topics and conditions addressed in the grantees’ quality improvement projects (QI Topic Briefs).

 The grant project has three aims:

 - Evaluate methods for collection and reporting of the Medicaid Adult Core Set measures in varying delivery care settings (e.g. managed care, fee-for-service, long term care settings such as nursing homes and intermediate care facilities);

 - Develop staff capacity to report the data, analyze, and use the data for monitoring and improving access and the quality of care in Medicaid; and

 - Conduct at least two Medicaid quality improvement projects relating to Medicaid Adult Core Set measures.